habi/acinar-analysis-manuscript/manuscript.md

 Based on computational simulations of nitrogen multi-breath gas-washout it has been shown that small acini washout faster at the beginning and slower at the end of the washout as compared to larger acini [@doi:10.1371/journal.pcbi.1007079].
 Not surprisingly, the distribution of the acinar sizes also has an influence on the gas-washout.
 Furthermore, a clustering versus an even distribution of the locations of similar acinar sizes also affects gas-washout.
-Therefore, the question where an acinus of which size is located in the lungs has a significant influence on pulmonary ventilation and particle deposition.
+Therefore, the location of an acinus of which size in the lungs has a significant influence on pulmonary ventilation and particle deposition.

 The larger distribution of the acinar sizes at day 4 as compared to day 60 let us speculate what this may mean biologically.
 Physiologically, a larger distribution implies less homogeneous ventilation and an increased gas-washout time.